Your guide to carbon monoxide poisoning

 When buying your Carbon Monoxide alarm, you should check that the alarm complies with the EN 50291 standard.
 And be sure to purchase an audible alarm as you are particularly vulnerable to CO poisoning when asleep.
 You can purchase a Carbon Monoxide alarm from most hardware outlets.

-Remember, Carbon Monoxide alarms should only be seen as a precautionary system and are no replacement for safe boiler installation and maintenance by a Registered Gas Installer.
+Remember, you should view Carbon Monoxide alarms only as a precautionary system.
+They are no replacement for safe boiler installation and maintenance by a Registered Gas Installer.